cs544-wisc/f23/p6/README.md

 Note that W = 1 (`ConsistencyLevel.ONE`) because we prioritize high write availability.
-The thought is that real sensors might not have much space to save old data that hasn't been uploaded, so we want to accept writes whenever possible.
+The thought is that real sensors might not have much space to save old data that hasn't been uploaded, so we want to accept writes whenever possible. **Host your server on port 5440**.

 Choose R so that R + W > RF.
 We want to avoid a situation where a `StationMax` returns a smaller temperature than one previously added with `RecordTemps`; it would be better to return an error message if necessary.
+Note that `RecordTemps` has field

-Launch your server in the same container as your notebook.
-There are multiple ways you could do this, one options is with `docker exec`:
+Launch your server in `p6-db-1` using the following command:

 ```
 docker exec -it p6-db-1 python3 /nb/server.py